EricKim86/weather-dashboard/README.md

 ## Credits

-The cloud image was provided by unsplash.com, credit to Billy Huyng (https://unsplash.com/@billy_huy).
+The cloud image in primary weather display was provided by unsplash.com, credit to Billy Huyng (https://unsplash.com/@billy_huy).<br/>
+Background image was provided by unsplash.com, credit to Sam Schooler (https://unsplash.com/@sam).

 ## How to Contribute